 - Generates an

-.env file with your environment variables.
+.envfile with your environment variables. - Creates a

-docker-compose.yml file with port mappings based on your base port.
+docker-compose.ymlfile with port mappings based on your base port. - Pulls and runs all required containers.

 Port mapping

 All services are offset from your base port.
-For example, if your base port is 3000:
+For example, if your base port is 3000:| Service | Port offset | Final port |

 | Frontend | +0 | 3000 |